ivobeerens-nl/blog/content/blog/2014/03/vmware-vsan-launch-qa/index.md

   - "VMware"
   - "vsan"
 author: Ivo Beerens
+url: /2014/03/06/vmware-vsan-launch-qa/
 ---

+VMware has today announced VSAN.
+Here are some highlights from the Q&A session:
 - VSAN will be GA at March 10 2014
 - vSphere 5.5 Update 1 will support VSAN GA
 - Beta  VSAN upgrades to the GA release are not supported